 A young disabled mother was enticed into moving to Georgia with her little girl to live with her new partner in early 2020.
 This mother and her child now need our help!

 If you would like to make a tax-deductible donation towards their reunification and towards social justice, click here.
-One financial need has to do with paying for a medical expert to testify on March 5, 2021 at Paige’s bond hearing.

 Why does Paige need our help – what happened?